microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/05_AI_Assistants.md

 ## Creating the Assistant

-1. Start by clicking on the **Assistants** Playground.
+1. Navigate back to _Playgrounds_ and click on the **try assistants playground** button.
 Here you will see the different components of the Playground.
 Click **+ create an assistant** to get started.

 ![Assistants Playground](./Images/aistudio-create-new-assistant.jpeg)